-Thomas Simms arrived as a convict in the colony of new South Wales, from Lancashire in 1839.
+Thomas Simms arrived as a convict in the colony of New South Wales, from Lancashire in 1839.
 He was granted a “Ticket of Leave” enabling him to work and live independently within the District of Parramatta.
-He worked as a sawyer in the Parramatta Lumberyard and this “Convict Leave Pass” permitted him to leave the district for just one day visits to friends.
+He worked in the Parramatta Lumberyard and this “Convict Leave Pass” permitted him to leave the district for just one-day visits to friends.

 The ticket of leave system was first introduced in 1801.
-Its aim was to reduce the burden on the colonial government of providing food to the convicts.
+It aimed to reduce the burden on the colonial government of providing food to the convicts.
 Convicts who were able to support themselves were awarded a ticket of leave, which permitted the holders to seek employment within a specified district, but not leave it without the permission of the government or the magistrate.
 The “Leave Pass” allowed the convict to leave the assigned district for a defined period.